10 Pesky Bank Fees and How to Avoid Them

 Alternatively, you can search for banks that offer no-fee accounts.
 Many online banks and credit unions provide accounts with no monthly maintenance fees, giving you a more cost-effective banking solution.
 As we said earlier, the lower overhead costs of online banks allow them to offer more competitive terms to their customers.
 When comparing banks, it’s essential to look at the overall fee structure, including potential hidden fees, to ensure you are getting the best deal.

-3. Excess Transaction Fees
+3. Excess transaction fees

 Banks typically impose a limit on the number of transactions you can make with your savings and money market accounts.
 Traditionally, you are restricted to six transactions per month.
 If you exceed this limit, you might incur a fee, which can be around $10 per additional transaction.
 These limits are in place due to federal regulations intended to distinguish between savings and checking accounts.
 The idea is to encourage people to use savings accounts primarily for longer-term savings rather than frequent transactions.